abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 I did a blog post on this a while ago, it offers a complete overview of the scenario regarding apps and permissions on mobile phones.
 Read it [here](https://abyssaltech.xyz/post/2018-06-01-are-we-really-secure-3/).

 ## Conclusion
+The above tools provide some level of protection from snoopers and websites trying to sneakily download a malicious software or an app on your device.
+As for the India scenario, we must raise our voice against laws that allow government to access our devices.
+Monitoring a citizen for no reason is no different than treating him as a criminal, no citizens personal freedom shall be violated by anybody unless he/she is convicted of a criminal activity, and monitoring a citizen's data stored on his own personal electronic devices is no different than spying/recording his speech in home, office, public constantly.

 ## Further Reading and Recommended Links -